lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

   private var current: Node = root

   override fun emit(node: Node, content: () -> Unit = {}) {
-    val parent = current
+    // store current parent to restore later val parent = current
     parent.children.add(node)
     current = node
-    content()
+    // with `current` set to `node`, we execute the passed in lambda
+    // in the "scope" of it, so that emitted nodes inside of this
+    // lambda end up as children to `node`. content()
+    // restore current
     current = parent
   }
 }